ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 # Delta node manual

-RxInfer.jl offers a comprehensive set of stochastic nodes, with a primary emphasis on distributions from the exponential family and its associated compositions, such as GCV or AR nodes.
+RxInfer.jl offers a comprehensive set of stochastic nodes, with a primary emphasis on distributions from the exponential family and its associated compositions, such as Gaussian with controlled variance (GCV) or autoregressive (AR) nodes.
 The `DeltaNode` stands out in this package, representing a deterministic transformation of either a single random variable or a group of them.
 This guide provides insights into the `DeltaNode` and its functionalities.

 ## Features and Supported Inference Scenarios